-[00:45:21] Jeffrey Rosen: Thank you very much indeed for that, Jeff Shesol.
-Laura Kalman, I'm asking you the same question, which is what the legacy of the court-packing plan can teach us about the debate about the court today and on what grounds its critics can effectively attack it.
-Jeff Shesol notes the crucial role of politics both today and in the past, and the big difference between now and 1937, which is that then, as you said, there were a majority of Democrats supported court-packing and today a narrow majority may not.
+[00:44:36] Jeffrey Rosen: Thank you very much indeed for that, Jeff Shesol.
+Laura Kalman, I'm asking you the same question, which is what the legacy of the court-packing plan can teach us about the debate about the Court today, and on what grounds its critics can effectively attack it.
+Jeff Shesol notes the crucial role of politics both today and in the past, and the big difference between now and 1937.
+As he said, there were a majority of Democrats supported court-packing, and today a narrow majority may not.
 Based on your deep scholarship and study of this question, what light can the legacy of New Deal constitutionalism cast on our current debates over the Supreme Court?

-[00:46:01] Laura Kalman: Well, historians are very reluctant to draw lessons from the past.
-That said, I mean there are some obvious lessons from the court, like you could make sure the court is not signaling a change in directions as it seemed to be doing, some believed, after the election and before FDR proposed court-packing.
-You could consult more widely, you could take key Congressional leaders into your confidence, you could try to prevent the opposition from framing the debate and line up your interest groups better than FDR did, and you could signal your willingness to negotiate sooner than FDR did.

-[00:46:53] Laura Kalman: Now, as I said and as Jeff has just said, the political environment is so different, but we do know that Chief Justice Roberts has alluded to the influence of Chief Justice Hughes and the skillful way he guided the court through the morass of the 1930s.
-And I'm inclined to believe that anything we can do to reinforce that, including as Henry Simpson would have said, wear court-packing rather ostentatiously on our hip, just as Harry Truman wore the bomb, would be useful.
-I also think...
-I mean really it depends on how we frame the debate.
-You know, a lot of what bothered the public about the court in 1937 was that the court was striking down all this legislation by razor thin margins, five to four.
+[00:45:16] Laura Kalman: Well, historians are very reluctant to draw lessons from the past.
+That said, I mean, there are some obvious lessons from the Court fight.
+You could make sure the Court is not signaling a change in directions, as it seemed to be doing, some believe, after the election, and before FDR proposed court-packing.
+You could consult more widely.
+You could take key congressional leaders into your confidence.
+You could try to prevent the opposition from framing the debate and line up your interest groups better than FDR did, and you could signal your willingness to negotiate sooner than FDR did.
+Now as I said, and as Jeff as just said, the political environment is so different.
+But we do now that Chief Justice Roberts has alluded to the influence of Chief Justice Hughes and the skillful way he guided the Court through the morass of the 1930s.
+And I'm inclined to believe that anything we can do to reinforce that, including as Henry Stimson would have said, wear court-packing rather ostentatiously on our hip, just as Harry Truman wore the bomb, would be useful.

-[00:48:05] Laura Kalman: Now if you just added one new Justice to the Supreme Court, just one, I'm not talking about six, you would effectively create the need for a 10 to six division.
-Excuse me, 10... six to four and that would reassure the public, I think, that a greater majority of the justices approved of the legislation, or disapproved of the legislation that they were striking down.
-So, I'm a court-packing supporter, although I don't think it'll go anywhere.
+[00:46:57] Laura Kalman: I also think it depends on how we frame the debate.
+A lot of what bothered the public about the Court in 1937 was that the Court was striking down all this legislation by razor thin margins, five to four.
+Now if you just added one new justice to the Supreme Court, guess what?
+I'm not talking about six.
+You would effectively create the need for a six to four division.
+And that would reassure the public, I think, that a greater majority of the justices approve of the legislation or disapprove of the legislation that they were striking down.
+So I'm a court-packing supporter, although I don't think it'll go anywhere.